TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   -h, --help                display this help screen

 Notes:
-  - An address must start with '0x' and be forty-two characters long.
+  - An address must be either an ENS name or start with '0x' and be forty-two characters long.
   - Articulating the export means turn the EVM's byte data into human-readable text (if possible).
   - For the --logs option, you may optionally specify one or more --emitter, one or more --topics, or both.
   - The --logs option is significantly faster if you provide an --emitter or a --topic.